git clone https://github.com/openliberty/guide-microprofile-openapi.git

 package.
 The OpenAPI

-element is the only element that cannot be removed since that would mean removing the whole OpenAPI tree.
+element is the only element that cannot be removed, because that would mean removing the whole OpenAPI tree.

 Each filtering method is called once for each corresponding element in the model tree.
 You can think of each method as a callback for various key OpenAPI elements.